SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Chapter 4 - QUIZ

 * What was missing to allow the FortiGates to retrieve SDN connector filters?
-* Why is the FortiGate only able to retrieve the SDN connector filters of its own Resource Group?
+* Why is the FortiGate only able to retrieve the SDN connector filters in its own Resource Group?
-* Why is the Branch FortiGate able to reach the remote Spoke VNETs VMs (10.11.1.4 and 10.12.1.4) but the Linux VM behind the Branch FortiGate cannot?
+* Why is the Branch FortiGate able to reach the remote Spoke VNETs VMs (10.11.1.4 and 10.12.1.4) but the Linux VM behind the Branch1 FortiGate cannot?
 * FortiGates at Branch1 and Branch2 site are both behind Azure Load Balancers (behind NAT).
 Will Branch1 to Branch2 traffic successfully establish an ADVPN shortcut?

 </details>